 Any College, local, or State policies are intentionally violated.

-Any club members engage in illegal activities while representing the club sport or the college.
+Any club members engage in illegal activities while representing the sports club or the college.

 Any club members engage in conduct detrimental to Lafayette College. .

 Please refer to the Behavioral/Discipline section for more information about losing club status